gnolang/gno/docs/REVELATIONS.md

 coincidence.
 I harbor no grudge against these individuals, and I cannot prove anything further anyways.
 None of this is intended to place blame or fault with anyone at the ICF.
-Surely, it is fair for me to reveal these facts, for I have made no promises or oaths to anyone that prevents me from saying so.
+Surely, it is fair for me to reveal these facts, for I have made no promises or oaths to anyone that prevent me from doing so.

 ### Religion - Jesuit Oath